girder/slicer_package_manager/docs/user_guide.rst

     When uploading an extension, some of these metadata are required, and the ``app_revision`` is used to determined in which release to upload the extension.
 The release which have the same ``revision`` as the given ``app_revision`` metadata will be added the extension.
-If any release within the application has a corresponding revision, the extension will be uploaded directly into the 'Nightly' release (by default).
+If any release within the application has a corresponding revision, the extension will be uploaded directly into the 'draft' release (by default).

     The file extension (binary file) during the upload will be kept as it within Girder.
 So when the extension will be downloaded, the downloaded file will keep the same extension (.bin, .zip, ...).
 For instance, if the uploaded